1 – Call us…or we will call you!

 6 – Talk to the Student Visa Director – stat!

-Rose Maier, SAI Student Visa Director, has by far the most difficult job in all of the company.
+Rose Maier, SAI Student Visa Director, has by far the most difficult job in all of SAI.
 The visa process can be tedious.
 Rose’s patience, expertise and problem solving abilities are unmatched, but don’t wait till the last minute to touch base with her.
 The visa process takes time and she is a very popular lady.
 Problems arise when you have not given yourself (or Rose) ample time to sort through everything.

 7 – Organize: print, save, file, set dates, repeat.